 Is there anything better on a summer evening than the smell and taste of hot blackberry cobbler?

-What about fresh hot cobbler on a cold winter day?
+What about a fresh hot cobbler on a cold winter day?
 You can make that cold weather cobbler by freezing fresh berries during the summer.

 Whether you're picking your blackberries from a field, a farmer's market, or your neighborhood supermarket, look for fruit that is uniformly black and firm.
 Stains on your hands or containers mean that some of the berries are damaged.